shadowsocks/shadowsocks-qt5/README.md

 You may have to specify the `ss-local` or `sslocal` (depends on which port of Shadowsocks you use) if `ss-qt5` didn't find it.

+For Shadowsocks-Nodejs port backend, the backend path need to be set to `sslocal` script or `sslocal.cmd`.
+In most cases, you don't have to worry about it, because it should have been automatically found in *PATH*.

 Clicking minimise button would hide the main window.
 Close button is used to exit.
 Meanwhile, Systray icon is always visible.

 All output of `ss-local` or `sslocal` can be viewed in **Log** tab.